nlon982/Megascans_Custom_LOD_and_Bake/README.md

 This contains a framework I created to easily create and change parameters of nodes (it's a language which encodes information to create nodes and change parameters of nodes, in a string - which can then be executed whenever you like), called Big Framework (a simpler version is here: https://github.com/nlon982/BigFramework).
 This also includes helper tools called LOD, and Bake, which abstract creating an LOD and baking textures.

+### 30/03/2021: I discovered a mistake in the code -  the tool works completely as expected when using Redshift Megascans Assets, but not Mantra Megascans Assets.
+I plan to fix this in the next week or so!
+What's the mistake?
+When you use this tool with a Mantra Megascans Asset, after it bakes out the Custom LOD, it'll attempt to do stuff to do with Redshift (which is a mistake) which will cause it to throw an error, i.e. if you're using a Mantra Megascans Asset it won't get to the step to bake out maps.

 ### To use, simply click on a Megascans Asset Subnet (which has been imported in to Houdini via Quixel Bridge), and click on the shelf tool made by the installation process below.

 See https://www.byccollective.com/blog-posts/houdini-megascans-custom-lod-and-baking-tool for a video tutorial of its use and installation.
 Particularly, see 5:50 for the tool being used.
 The entire video is great for an explanation of what's happening.